GoogleCloudPlatform/java-docs-samples/auth/src/main/java/com/google/cloud/auth/samples/customcredentials/okta/README.md

 ## Running the Sample

-To run the sample on your local system, you need to build the project and configure your credentials as environment variables.
+To run the sample on your local system, you need to build the project and provide configuration via a secrets file.

 ### 1. Build the Project